sphinx-contrib/tikz/README.rst

 Caveats
 =======

-If you use the ``.. tikz::`` directive inside of a table or a sidebar and you specify a caption then the latex target built by the sphinx builder will not compile.
+If you use the ``tikz`` directive inside of a table or a sidebar and you specify a caption then the latex target built by the sphinx builder will not compile.
 This is because, as soon as you specify a caption, the ``tikzpicture`` environment is set inside a ``figure`` environment and hence it is a float.